Meera Nair

 Resources

 Copyright touches us all.
-What we read, what we see, what we hear, and, what we can say, are implicated by copyright.
+What we read, what we see, what we hear, and, what expressions we can create, are implicated by copyright.
 Given the outward complexity of the law, this can appear quite daunting.

 Copyright Law in Canada, by Sunny Handa.
 Published by Lexis Nexis Canada, Inc., 2002.